terbshaeusser/CML/Format.md

 ignored.
 Conditions are enclosed with *[* *]* and can cover multiple lines without any restriction to indentation.

-A condition expression consists of symbols, literals and operators.
+A condition expression consists of symbols, literals and operators which are evaluated in short-circuit fashion.
 The symbols are defined when parsing the file.
-In case a symbol is not defined and used without the ? operator or an operator cannot be applied because of a type mismatch the whole condition evaluates to *false*.
-Symbols can contain the same characters as object keys.
+In case a symbol is not defined and used without the ? operator or an operator cannot be applied because of a type mismatch and the expression is not skipped by the short-circuit evaluation the whole condition evaluates to *false*.
+Symbols can contain the same characters as object keys and can have boolean, integer, float or string values.

 The following operators can be used: